Quick summary: When does male hair loss start?

 Low-level laser therapy (LLLT)

 LLLT is a non-invasive treatment that uses light to stimulate hair growth by increasing blood flow and cellular energy in hair follicles.
 It’s often used as an adjunct treatment for those in the early stages of hair loss.
-LLLT devices are available in various forms, including laser caps and combs, and have shown positive results in supporting hair health.
+LLLT devices are available in various forms, including laser caps and combs, and have shown positive effects on hair health.

 Platelet-rich plasma (PRP) therapy